leonitousconforti/tinyburg/apps/discord-bot/README.md

 Nothing in this bot should ever mutate a tower save.
 Escrow deposits, splices, and doorman-style automation belong behind an explicit confirmation in the web app, not behind a chat command.

+## Scheduled sweeps

+A pending link is a `/link` that was started and never finished; the row holds a PKCE verifier and an interaction token.
+They are swept hourly by `cluster/sweepers.ts`.

+It was previously a fiber forked inside the links repository, which is correct only while exactly one process is running - which is also the only way this bot can run, since a second instance sharing the token fights the first over the global command list. `ClusterCron` states that constraint rather than relying on it, so the day a second replica does come up the sweep does not double-run while the gateway question is dealt with separately.
+The `SingleRunner` in `cluster/runtime.ts` creates its own `cluster_*` tables on first boot.

+## The callback page

+The page the browser lands on after `/link` is `pages/result.ts`, a Foldkit view rendered statically on the server - no script, nothing to hydrate.
+It names a Tinyburg display name, which its owner chose, so the escaping is the
+point: interpolating that into markup by hand is a decision that has to be got right every time it is written, and letting the serializer decide is one got right once.